 Nu-World Industries Proprietary Limited, Nu-World Global Investments Proprietary Limited, Conti Marketing Proprietary Limited, Conti Industries Proprietary Limited, Yale Prima Proprietary Limited and Nu-World Global Limited are subsidiaries of Nu-World Holdings Limited.

 Balances and transactions between the company and its subsidiaries, which are related parties of the company, have been eliminated on consolidation and are not disclosed in this note.
-Details of transactions between the company and the related parties are disclosed below:
+Details of transactions between related parties are disclosed below: